 By Glenn House — Director of Product Safety and Regulatory Compliance

-Over the course of the last couple years Gougeon Brothers Inc. has partnered with Waste Management Inc. to implement a comprehensive recycling program that has been both simple and effective.
-We are now recycling emptied plastic and metal containers, shrink wrap from bulk packaged items, dispensed adhesive cartridges, cardboard boxes, miscellaneous soft and rigid plastic items, office paper, magazines, etc. Continue reading →
+Over the course of the last couple of years, Gougeon Brothers Inc. has partnered with Waste Management Inc. to implement a comprehensive recycling program that has been both simple and effective.
+We are now recycling emptied plastic and metal epoxy containers, shrink wrap from bulk packaged items, dispensed adhesive cartridges, cardboard boxes, miscellaneous soft and rigid plastic items, office paper, magazines, etc. Continue reading →

 In this article, I’ll describe our standards for testing epoxy and how we go about testing epoxy to determine its handling characteristics and cured physical properties.

 These are the standards we follow no matter which epoxy we are characterizing.

 After proper metering and thorough mixing epoxy will continue to cure after it has solidified until all amines have paired up.
 Over years of testing epoxy, we have found that two weeks of curing at room temperature, which we define as 72°F (22°C), is a good indication of its full strength.Continue reading →

 The following photos detail some recent cabin sole repairs made by the owner and crew of Jester, a 2005 C&C 99.
 Jester is well equipped and has been meticulously maintained by her skipper and only owner, Greg Horvath.
 Jester has only sailed in fresh water and is stored indoors during the winter.
 She is also the boat I’ve raced aboard here in Saginaw Bay as well as around the Great Lakes including the Port Huron to Mackinaw Race and the Ugotta Regatta in Harbor Springs.
 Continue reading →